Collecting Personal Information

 Display of Information

 Generation Squeeze uses NationBuilder.
 The strength of NationBuilder is in its ability to connect and empower users.
 When you activate an account on the website, NationBuilder creates a profile for you.
 Your profile is divided into your “public profile,” which is what other users will be able to see and your “private profile,” which only site administrators will be able to see.
 All of your contact information is automatically protected as part of your “private profile.”
 Your public profile is automatically populated with your first and last name, and your Twitter or Facebook profile picture if you have connected those accounts.
 You can enhance your public profile by adding things like a customized profile picture, bio and username.
 The default setting for your public profile is to display it on the website.
-At any time, you can choose to hide your public profile, or to modify your public-profile or private-profile information, including your communication preferences, by logging into the site and clicking the “gear” icon at the top of the page; this will direct you to your profile page where you can modify your information, display preferences and communication preferences.
+At any time, you can choose to hide your public profile, or to modify your public-profile or private-profile information, including your communication preferences, by logging in and clicking on the "settings" link at the bottom left of the website.
 When you take an action on the website such as making a comment, RSVP-ing for an event, making a donation, submitting a form, etc. you will be asked if you would like that activity to be included as part of your public profile, and you have the option to decline.

 Policy Updates and Changes